Stuuhli/effective-waddle/readme.md

 ```

 ## 2. Install dependencies via pip-tools
 Dependencies are defined in layered `.in` files.
 Install the package you need.
+It is recommended to always be using the dev libraries while developing.

 ```bash
 pip-compile requirements/base.in --verbose